ztrhgf/LAPS/README.md

 Invoke-MSTS

 Function to simplification of using LAPS password for RDP connection.
 It automatically fill hostname, login and LAPS password to RDP connection (mstsc.exe).
-It uses great AutoItX module for this.
+It uses cmdkey.exe to import credentials to credential manager or if no credentials are available autofill connection details with help of great AutoItX module.

 How to use:
 - open powershell console under account with right to read LAPS password from AD